kilna/python-lambda-docker/README.md

 #### Switching Python Versions

 The example [Dockerfile](./example/Dockerfile) uses a _:latest_ docker tag in the FROM line, which is currently the same as _:3.6_, but if you wish to use a different Python version you can change this.
-Supported Python versions are 2.7, 3.3, 3.4, 3.5, 3.6.
+Supported Python versions are 2.7 and 3.6.
 To use Python version 2.7 change the first line of the example [Dockerfile](./example/Dockerfile) to:

 ```
 FROM kilna/python-lambda:2.7